-It is also safe to say that our role in serving the Church has evolved over the years we have lived full time on the mission field.
+It is safe to say that our role in serving the Church has evolved over the years that we have lived full time on the mission field.
 We do work primarily with many parts of the Church in Africa, but every time we have returned from Africa to give an account to our supporters in the USA, the burden to help the Church there has increased.
 Our “reporting” has come to often include our opinion and perspective on the spiritual state of the various Churches and ministries that we visit.
 Though we don’t currently live in the USA, we care deeply for this part of the Body of Christ and consistently pray that God’s purpose for this section of the Church is fulfilled.

 During our recent trip to the USA, I saw a picture that I believe highlights some of the concerns we are presently facing in the Church in America.
 The image was a circle made of two adjoining arrows, with the first made up of “difficult circumstances” and the second made of “selfishness.”

 As I prayed about the first arrow, difficult circumstances, it was clear that to interpret this vision accurately, there needed to be some understanding on the different reasons Christians can experience challenges.
 On the one hand God can allow and/or orchestrate difficulty with the primary purpose of improving His people’s character or witness (see James 1, Hebrews 12, or 2 Cor 1).
 However, some adversity is brought on as a direct result of the sinful choices we make.
 Galatians 6:7-8 NASB says,